Skip to main content

 You can apply for a trainee position as a medical illustrator in a healthcare setting once you finish your degree.

-As a trainee you could gain a postgraduate qualification in specialisms like:
+As a trainee you could take a postgraduate qualification to specialise in:

 • clinical photography